kkots/ggxrd_hitbox_overlay_2211/README.md

 ### F6 - Disable mod

 This toggle enables/disables the mod if you don't want to (or can't) load/unload it every time.
+There's also a setting named `startDisabled = false/true` which is a boolean which tells the mod to either be disabled or enabled right when it starts, so that you could start the game with the mod disabled initially.

 ### F7 - Toggle hitboxes display

 Since the `Disable mod` toggle disables the whole mod, this toggle only disables the hitbox drawing, so that GIF mode, No gravity mode, freeze game mode, etc may still work, only the boxes don't display.

+### F8 - Take transparent screenshot

+This is a big section that is described in `Taking transparent screenshots` section.
+Basically this is a button to take a screenshot of the game with transparency enabled.
+Transparency only works under conditions described in that section.

 ### Hotkey configuration